score-json/nlohmann_json/.dotstop_extensions/README.md

 ## WebContentReference

-The content of a `WebContentReference` is its content.
-This reference is intended to be utilised in case of *static* references, that should not vary in a short time-frame, and whose content is most important for the trustability of the statement.
-An example is a file located on a github repository, e.g.  `https://raw.githubusercontent.com/nlohmann/json/refs/heads/develop/.github/workflows/cifuzz.yml`
+A `WebContentReference` captures the fetched body of a URL as its content and is intended for relatively static resources where the actual text on the page matters for the documentation.
+The URL is rendered in the report, optionally followed by a description.
+An example is a file located on a github repository, e.g.  `https://raw.githubusercontent.com/nlohmann/json/refs/heads/develop/.github/workflows/cifuzz.yml`.

+The reference downloads the page content from the given URL and uses it directly for hashing so that the evidence reflects the text as it existed at the time of retrieval.
+In the documentation, the URL and optional description are shown, while the full downloaded text is included in the content used for trustability, which allows the reference to anchor the documentation to a specific, stable version of the page or file.

 A `WebContentReference` looks identical to a `WebReference` with `type: web_content` instead of `type: website`.

-For the `TimeVaryingWebReference`, examples of the possible configurations are:
+For the `WebContentReference`, examples of the possible configurations are:
 ```
 ---
 ...